 FETISH/ADULT CONTENT: I do not shoot any type of explicit or fetish content.
 Should you capture images that cross my boundaries I reserve the right to add an amendment to model release to ensure no such image makes it to the Web.
 Thereafter, I will photograph the model release and then I will have you read the amendment back to me on video so as to ensure that there has been no misunderstanding.
 Documentation is important for all of us.

 MY BUSH: I maintain my bush to aid photographers in respecting my boundaries; therefore, I absolutely will NOT shave it!
 (Sorry, I had to make that one clear) Plus, I really like it.
 It's not going anywhere.
 Ever.

 WAKING UP EARLY: I love shooting outdoors!
 And if that means waking up before sunrise, I'm still there!

-SHOWING UP EARLY/STAYING LATE: I am VERY accommodating.
-I am more than happy to show up early or hang around afterward to address any additional needs, but you must let me know in advance.
-This is an investment of your time, money, and energy and I want each shoot to be an investment that you can feel REALLY great about!
+SHOWING UP EARLY & STAYING LATE: I am VERY accommodating.
+I am more than happy to show up early or hang around after our shoot to address any additional needs, but you must let me know in advance.
+This is an investment of your time, money, and energy.
+My goal is that you walk away feeling better than good about our work together.